Structural break analysis in high-dimensional covariance structure: Simulation study

 We have downloaded stock market quotes for $p=87$ companies included in S\&P $100$ with $1$-minute intervals for approximately a week ($N=2211$) using the API provided by Google Finance\footnote{\url{https://www.google.com/finance}}.
 A sample of interest was composed of $1$-minute log returns for each of the companies.
 Our approach with window size $\n =\{30\}$ has detected a break at confidence level $\alpha = 0.05$, while the approach proposed by \cite{Matteson2015} (referred to as ecp below) has detected nothing.
 The change-point was localized at the morning of Monday 19 December 2016 (the day when the Electoral College had voted).

 Discarding the portion of the data around the estimated change-point we have acquired a pair of data samples which both approaches fail to detect a break in.
 Denote the realistic covariance matrices estimated on each of these samples as $\Sigma_1$ and $\Sigma_2$.
+These matrices are publicly available \footnote{\url{fill.me/data.zip}}.